fabrikod/personext/data/blogs/my-first-blog-post-3.md

 slug: /my-first-blog-post-3
 image: /img/img1.png
 tags:
-  - Product Design
+  - Renewable Energy
-  - Typography
+  - Blockchain
 content: "Having worked in product development and consulting for years, here’s the one thing all the clients I’ve worked with have had in common: No one knows how to make products.

 <br><br>